' Release of Judgement - Law Offices of Robert M. Geller

 Release of Judgement

 If a judgment was filed against you in relation to a debt you owed and you have worked hard to pay that debt, you will need to make sure you get a Satisfaction of Judgment or Release and Satisfaction documentation.
 This is the official legal document proving you paid off what you owed.
-It is non-revocable, which means it finalizes the fact that you no longer owe money on that debt and that the paid in full debt cannot be changed, and it ensures no civil action can be taken against you.
+It is non-revocable, which means it finalizes the fact that you no longer owe money on that debt and that the paid-in-full debt cannot be changed.
+It ensures no civil action can be taken against you.

-Having an unpaid judgment on your credit report can prevent you from being approved for a loan of any kind, including a mortgage, car loan, or credit card.
-Any time someone reviews your credit, he or she will see the judgement and use it to negatively judge whether or not to lend to you.
+Having an unpaid judgment on your credit report can prevent you from being approved for a loan of any kind.
+This includes a mortgage, car loan, or credit card.
+Any time someone reviews your credit, he/she will see the judgment and use it to negatively judge whether or not to lend to you.

-Furthermore, collection efforts will continue as long as there is a judgement against you.
+Furthermore, collection efforts will continue as long as there is a judgment against you.
 This means your wages can be garnished, your tax refund can be taken, and you can face a lien on your property.
-A judgement clears you of all of these obligations and is absolute legal proof you no longer owe money on that specific debt.
+A judgment clears you of these obligations and is absolute legal proof you no longer owe money on that specific debt.

 How Do I Get a Judgment Release?